The College prohibits the following forms of conduct:

 - sending/posting unwelcome/unsolicited messages with an assumed identity; or

 - implicitly threatening physical contact;

 - or any combination of these behaviors directed toward an individual person.

-Retaliation is any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a sexual assault or harassment allegation.
+Retaliation is any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a sexual misconduct allegation.
 Retaliation can take many forms, including continued abuse or violence, threats, and intimidation.
 Any individual or group of individuals, not just a complainant or respondent, can engage in retaliation.